shirabthinath-nj-19783/Zoho-Sheet-Response-Documentation/docs/Structure/Document Meta/Tables.md

     }}
 </BrowserOnly>
 <br/>
-- <b>Ranges array:</b> In the order of asn, startRow, startCol, endRow, endCol.
+- Ranges array format: [asn, startRow, startCol, endRow, endCol] — in this specific order.
-- <b>Properties array:</b> In the order of isHeaderRowShown, isFooterRowShown, isShowFirstColumn, isShowLastColumn, isShowRowStrips, isShowColumnStrips.
+- Properties array format: [isHeaderRowShown, isFooterRowShown, isShowFirstColumn, isShowLastColumn, isShowRowStrips, isShowColumnStrips] — in this specific order.
-- <b>IS_FILTER_TABLE</b> denotes whether this table is the sheetFilter's table.
+- IS_FILTER_TABLE indicates whether the table is the sheet filter's table.

 :::note
-If the table response is for the sheetFilter's table, then COLUMN_HEADERS, PROPERTIES, and STYLE will not be available.
+If the table response corresponds to the sheet filter's table, the COLUMN_HEADERS, PROPERTIES, and STYLE fields will not be included.
 :::
 </TabItem>